-Here are more ideas, data, and medical marketing strategies.
+Here are more ideas, data, case studies and medical marketing strategies.

-Don’t hesitate to call on the medical marketing consultants at Marketing 360®.
+Don’t hesitate to call one the medical marketing consultants at Marketing 360®.
 We’re here to help you understand the digital marketing landscape and keep it working for your medical practice’s business goals.